 - Add the flour and baking powder to a mixing bowl, and stir.225 gram plain flour, 1 teaspoon baking powder

-- Drop the margarine into the flour in small clumps.100 gram vegan margarine
+- Add the margarine into the flour in small bits.100 grams margarine

 - Using your fingertips rub the margarine into the flour until it resembles breadcrumbs.

-- Stir through the sugar and salt.30 gram granulated sugar, ⅛ teaspoon salt
+- Stir through the sugar and salt.30 grams granulated sugar, β teaspoon salt

-- Pour in the oat milk and using a metal cutlery knife stir the milk into the flour mixture, for a minute or two until the mixture begins to clump together.5 tablespoon oat milk
+- Pour in the milk and using a metal cutlery knife stir the milk into the flour mixture, for a minute or two until the mixture begins to clump together.5 tablespoons milk

 - Dust your hands and the bowl with some flour and bring the pastry into a dough ball. [if the dough is too dry work in some extra drops of milk]